bsplt/Processing-for-Generative-Design/book/3_basics.md

 Processing is a software that offers us a lot of possibilities that we would also find in regular graphic design software \(like Adobe Illustrator\).
 Both enable us to draw some graphics on a canvas and export it in different ways.
 But Processing has the power repeat different operations very quickly and use external or random data together in a defined logical way to create things that are not possible in Adobe Illustrator.

-The reason behind this difference is the nature of the two: With Adobe Illustrator, we use a general purpose software which is a reflection of the design processes before computers.
-With Processing, we build a specialized software with the help of programming, incorporating the power of the digital.
+The reason behind this difference is the nature of the two: With Adobe Illustrator, we use a general purpose software.
+It is a mere reflection of the design processes before computers.
+With Processing, we build a specialized software with the help of programming, incorporating the true power of the digital.

 Processing calls the software pieces, that you create, _sketches_.
+So, when you are writing code in Processing, you are writing a _sketch_.

 ## It's all code

-A fundamental difference between working with traditional design software and tools like Processing is, that everything you do is written in text.
-This text is called code because Processing makes an interpretation of that text to run its operations.
+A fundamental difference between working with traditional design software and tools like Processing is our  output.
+Traditionally we would move vectors or pixels.
+For Processing we have to write text.
+This text is called code.
+Processing interprets this code to run its operations.
 You will never have draw a rectangle or bézier curve by hand.
 It's all written out.

 ## Getting Processing